ME-ICA/tedana/docs/multi-echo.rst

 4. Apply susceptibility distortion correction consistently across echoes
 ========================================================================

-One key feature of susceptibility distortion is that it is primarily a factor of echo spacing, rather than echo time.
+One key feature of susceptibility distortion is that it is primarily a factor of readout pattern and total readout time, rather than echo time.
 This means that, for most multi-echo sequences, even though dropout will increase with echo time, distortion will not (at least not to a noticeable/meaningful extent).